PhoenixTales/wiki.gothicarchive.org/characters.md

 - `Juan Sánchez-Villalobos Ramírez`, mentor and friend of main protagonist of `Highlander` series
   - he lived in XVI century Spain and in the movie is dressed correspondingly, played by Sean Connery
   - he was a _Royal Chief Metallurgist_
-- _Kurgan_ kills _Ramirez_ by beheading in the first part of the story

 ![https://en.wikipedia.org/wiki/File:JuanS%C3%A1nchezVilla-LobosRam%C3%ADrez.jpg](https://upload.wikimedia.org/wikipedia/en/7/7b/JuanS%C3%A1nchezVilla-LobosRam%C3%ADrez.jpg)